By: Marilyn L. Davis

 This one puts the responsibility for your knowledge on someone else – family, teachers, friends, sponsors, accountability partners, or treatment providers.

-You obviously have the capacity to learn – you learned the language of using; you have the capacity to ask questions – “Where can I get drugs?”
+You can learn – you learned the language of using; you can ask questions – “Where can I get drugs?”

-You obviously wanted to know these things when you asked, and got answers.
-If you are uncertain about something, ask, so you do not have to use this excuse again.
+Since you wanted an answer, you know that asking a question will get you answers.
+If you are uncertain about something, ask so you do not have to use this excuse again.

-Solution: If you genuinely want to know how to do something better, you will ask knowledgeable people how they do something.
+Solution: If you genuinely want to do something better, you will ask knowledgeable people how they do something.

 Other times, such as group, when someone asks you a question about you, the legitimate answer will be that you know.
-For instance, when someone asks you how you feel, it is only proper for you to know.
+For instance, it is reasonable to decide that you understand how you feel when someone asks you.

-Solution: Before you use this excuse, think to yourself – “who should know” – them or me.
+Solution: Before using this excuse, think to yourself – “who should know” – them or me.

-Finishing out your sentence with “I don’t know because – I wasn’t taught that, I wasn’t aware of that, I didn’t realize that, but I want to do things differently” will create opportunities for people to help you learn.
+Finishing out your sentence with “I don’t know because – no one taught me, I wasn’t aware of that, I didn’t realize that, but I want to do things differently” will create opportunities for people to help you learn.

-Typically, people use this one when they want the conversation to move away from them, or use it to placate or calm someone.
-You usually use this one when you get uncomfortable; either because what is being pointed out for you to look at causes this discomfort, or you’ve heard people talk to you about it before.
+Typically, people use this one when they want the conversation to move away from them or use it to appease or calm someone.
+You usually use this one when you get uncomfortable, either because what is being pointed out for you to look at causes this discomfort, or you’ve heard people talk to you about it before.
 The same issue keeps coming up because you are not changing or following the directions.

 Alternatively, you may use this one in the hopes that you can appease the authority into believing that you are finally going to do what you committed to doing before.

-Solution: Instead of stating or talking about what you need to do, put the effort into accomplishing something from your To Do list or following someone’s directions.
+Solution: Instead of stating or talking about what you need to do, put effort into accomplishing something from your To-Do list or following someone’s directions.

-This one also puts the responsibility for learning something on others – family, spouses, teachers, friends, or whomever.
-You obviously have the capacity to learn – the language of the streets, lifestyle, or your occupation.
+This one also also puts the responsibility for learning something on others – family, spouses, teachers, friends, or whomever.
+You obviously can learn – the language of the streets, lifestyle, or your occupation.

-While you may not know any better than to use if you are upset, there are knowledgeable people in recovery who do know how to recover, or give you alternative solutions when you are upset.
+While you may not know any better than to use if you are upset, knowledgeable people in recovery know how to recover or give you alternative solutions when you are upset.

-Continuing to use this excuse is a demonstration of your unwillingness to ask how to and then follow through with directions to change, or can be an indication of how much fear you attach to changing.
+Continuing to use this excuse demonstrates your unwillingness to ask how-to and then follow through with directions to change or indicate how much fear you attach to changing.
 The status quo is probably why you relapsed or didn’t make much progress in your recovery.

 Solution: Reflect on what you have typically gotten by doing things your way.
-If you like the outcomes, you probably will not change, but if you do not like the outcomes, you will change “the ways you’ve always been.”
+If you like the outcomes, you probably will not change, but if you do not want the same results, you will change “the ways you’ve always been.”

-Trying is the excuse that people give when they have expended or put forth energy and effort in a unproductive way or in such a way as to not carry out a goal.
-Think of it in terms of did you try to drink or use drugs or did you put effort into doing those things?
+Trying is the excuse that people give when they have expended or put forth energy and effort in an unproductive way or in such a way as not to carry out a goal.
+Think of it in terms of did you try to drink or use drugs, or did you put effort into doing those things?

 “I am trying” is sometimes about making changes or doing something in a less than productive way.
 Again, ask people who have been successful in their efforts exactly how they did something and then follow the directions.

-Solution: When you find yourself using this excuse, see if you have asked experienced people exactly how to do something and are not just assuming that you know what to do.
-Also, you will need to verify that you did it precisely as they said, not altered the directions so you could intentionally fail and then blame others.
+Solution: When you find yourself using this excuse, see if you have asked experienced people exactly how to do something and do not assume that you know what to do.
+You will also need to verify that you did it precisely as they said, not altered the directions so you could intentionally fail and then blame others.

 If you find that people in recovery do not buy into your excuses: